AngryMaciek/hypercomplex/paper.md

 - template mechanism for built-in types, open for specialisation with custom classes, umbrella to gather the rest
 - Header-only C++ library, easy to use
 - arbitrary high precision of calculations (mpfr)
-- high-quality software engineering

-The following library aims to deliver a simple method to construct hypercomplex numbers from any of the Cayley-Dickson algebras and later perform calculations in a arbitrary-precise arithmetic.
-It is dedicated mostly to computational mathematicians and computational scientists who use high-dimensional numbers and/or need to carry out highly-precise calculations.
-As a header-only C++ template code it's greatest advantage is the combination of speed, generic programming and convenience for the end user.
+- As a header-only C++ template code it's greatest advantage is the combination of speed, generic programming and convenience for the end user.
+- State of the art technology for software engineering:
+  - CI/CD mechanism set up with GitHub Actions: automatic tests for library installation, source code inclusion, compilation and execution
+  - unit tests
+  - code coverage
+  - Automatic documentation generation and hosting on GitHub Pages (via Doxygen and Actions)

 # State of the field